MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 1. Open the Downloads folder in Finder.
 Then rename the "batch-shipyard-2.x.x" folder to "batch-shipyard."

 1. Open a terminal window and use a ```cd ~/Downloads/batch-shipyard``` command to change directories to the "batch-shipyard" folder in Downloads.
 Then execute the following command to run PiPy and install the dependencies for Batch Shipyard.
-When you're finished, leave the terminal window open so you can return to it in the next exercise.
+When you're finished, leave the terminal window open so you can return to it later.

 	````
 	pip3 install --upgrade -r requirements.txt